mongodb/mongo-c-driver/doc/distinct-mapreduce.rst

-:man_page: mongoc_basic_aggregate
+:man_page: mongoc_distinct_mapreduce

-Basic Aggregation Examples
+"distinct" and "mapReduce"
 ==========================

 This document provides some practical, simple, examples to demonstrate the ``distinct`` and ``mapReduce`` commands.